CodaFi/AFNetworking-RACExtensions/README.md

 AFNetworking 1.0 and higher requires either [iOS 5.0](http://developer.apple.com/library/ios/#releasenotes/General/WhatsNewIniPhoneOS/Articles/iPhoneOS4.html) and above, or [Mac OS 10.7](http://developer.apple.com/library/mac/#releasenotes/MacOSX/WhatsNewInOSX/Articles/MacOSX10_6.html#//apple_ref/doc/uid/TP40008898-SW7) ([64-bit with modern Cocoa runtime](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjCRuntimeGuide/Articles/ocrtVersionsPlatforms.html)) and above.

-For compatibility with iOS 4.3, use the latest 0.10.x release.
+For compatibility with iOS 4.3, use the latest 0.10.x release of AFNetworking.
+In theory, ReactiveCocoa could work across most iOS versions, but you'd be wise to support only 4.0+ when using the extensions.

 ### ARC

 AFNetworking(+RACExtensions) uses ARC as of its 1.0 release.
+ReactiveCocoa has used ARC since its initial commit.

-If you are using AFNetworking 1.0 in your non-arc project, you will need to set a `-fobjc-arc` compiler flag on all of the AFNetworking source files.
-Conversely, if you are adding a pre-1.0 version of AFNetworking, you will need to set a `-fno-objc-arc` compiler flag.
+If you are using AFNetworking(+RACExtensions) 1.0 in your non-arc project, you will need to set a `-fobjc-arc` compiler flag on all of the AFNetworking(+RACExtensions) source files.
+Conversely, if you are adding a pre-1.0 version of AFNetworking, you will need to set a `-fno-objc-arc` compiler flag, but still use the `-fobjc-arc` flag with RAC and the Extensions.

 To set a compiler flag in Xcode, go to your active target and select the "Build Phases" tab.
 Now select all AFNetworking source files, press Enter, insert `-fobjc-arc` or `-fno-objc-arc` and then "Done" to enable or disable ARC for AFNetworking.

 ## Credits

-ReactiveCocoa was created by [Justin Spahr-Summers]() and [Josh Abernathy]() in the pursuit of some kind of LINQ-ish - ELM - C# - Haskell something or other… It's cool, deal with it.
+ReactiveCocoa was created by [Justin Spahr-Summers](https://github.com/jspahrsummers) and [Josh Abernathy](https://github.com/joshaber) in the pursuit of some kind of LINQ-ish - ELM - C# - Haskell something or other… It's cool, deal with it.

 AFNetworking was created by [Scott Raymond](https://github.com/sco/) and [Mattt Thompson](https://github.com/mattt/) in the development of [Gowalla for iPhone](http://en.wikipedia.org/wiki/Gowalla).